-Affairs now became very interesting.
-All heads were now turned to the winning post.
-Coningsby was in front; Sidonia and the Marquess following; Mr. Melton had gone the wrong side of a flag, and the stout yeoman, though close at hand, was already trusting much to his spurs.
+Affairs now became interesting.
+Here Coningsby took up the running, Sidonia and the Marquess lying close at his quarters.
+Mr. Melton had gone the wrong side of a flag, and the stout yeoman, though close at hand, was already trusting much to his spurs.
 In the extreme distance might be detected three or four stragglers.
-Thus they continued until within three fields of the winning post.
-A ploughed field finished the old white horse; the yeoman stuck his spurs to the rowels, but the only effect of the experiment was, that the horse stood stock still.
-Coningsby, Sidonia, and the Marquess were now altogether.
-The winning post is in sight, and a high and strong gate leads to the last field.
-Coningsby gallantly dashed forward and sent Sir Robert at the gate, but he had over-estimated his horse's powers at this point of the game, and a rattling fall was the consequence: however, horse and rider were both on the right side, and Coningsby was in his saddle again, and near at hand.
+Thus they continued until within three fields of home.
+A ploughed field finished the old white horse; the yeoman struck his spurs to the rowels, but the only effect of the experiment was, that the horse stood stock-still.
+Coningsby, Sidonia, and the Marquess were now all together.
+The winning-post is in sight, and a high and strong gate leads to the last field.
+Coningsby, looking like a winner, gallantly dashed forward and sent Sir Robert at the gate, but he had over-estimated his horse's powers at this point of the game, and a rattling fall was the consequence: however, horse and rider were both on the right side, and Coningsby was in his saddle and at work again in a moment.
 It seemed that the Marquess was winning.
-There was only one more fence; and that the foot people had made a breach in by the side of a gate post and wide enough, as was said, for a broad wheel waggon to travel by.
+There was only one more fence; and that the foot people had made a breach in by the side of a gate-post, and wide enough, as was said, for a broad-wheeled waggon to travel by.
 Instead of passing straight over this gap, Sunbeam swerved against the gate and threw his rider.
 This was decisive.
-The Daughter of the Star, who was still going beautifully, pulling freely, and her jockey sitting still, sprang over the gap and went in first, Coningsby on Sir Robert being placed second.
-The distance measured was about four miles; there were thirty-nine leaps and it was done under fifteen minutes.
+The Daughter of the Star, who was still going beautifully, pulling double, and her jockey sitting still, sprang over the gap and went in first; Coningsby, on Sir Robert, being placed second.
+The distance measured was about four miles; there were thirty-nine leaps; and it was done under fifteen minutes.